 A new addition to The Hub is Axe Throwing!
 They offer five lanes of axe throwing with an interactive game system for those 12 years and older.

-There are so many family-friendly things to do in Council Bluffs that we weren't able to fit it all in one blog!
-So, uncover and connect with the people, places, history, and happening that visitors love and locals can't get enough of.
+There are so many family-friendly things to do in Council Bluffs that we weren't able to fit it all into one blog!
+So, uncover and connect with the people, places, history, and happenings that visitors love and locals can't get enough of.
 Check out our recent blogs to get the insider's scoop on all things Council Bluffs.

-For a complete list of attractions, click here!
+For a complete list of attractions, visit our play page!

-For a complete list of places to eat, click here!
+For a complete list of places to eat, check out our restaurant listings!

-Don’t forget to book your hotel stay with one of our properties by clicking here!
+Don’t forget to book your hotel stay with one of our properties by using our Book Direct tool!

 You pinned our first item to your trip planner.
 Pin more items to continue to save items to your trip planner!View Trip